vmwshop/tutorials/openrefine.md

 <img src="https://user-images.githubusercontent.com/15221098/87826637-3d9aa680-c847-11ea-9d57-eca51ecff7e1.png" class="responsive" alt="ORotheredits5" width="850">

-**3.** Here you will use what OpenRefine calls “Google Refine Expression Language” to tell OpenRefine how you want to transform your cells.
+**3.** Here you will use what OpenRefine calls _Google Refine Expression Language_ to tell OpenRefine how you want to transform your cells.
 For this example, in the “Expression” box, use the following command to add your text to the existing values:

 ```
 value+” BREED”
 ```
+Luckily, the Google Refine Expression Language is pretty simple and there tons of [resources available](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language) on using it if you run into a more complicated need for it, so it's not really necessary to learn it.

 You will see a preview of your handy work in the table under the “Expression” box.
 Click “OK” when it looks the way you want it to.

 <img src="https://user-images.githubusercontent.com/15221098/87826691-55722a80-c847-11ea-9aaa-9a1c9e6b0e08.png" class="responsive" alt="ORotheredits6" width="850">

-### Sorting and Filtering Data
+### Filtering Data

 Now that your data is all cleaned up and ready for use, you can use facets to filter out what you don’t need, sort everything by a specific value, or a combination of both!
 Filtering is about as easy as it gets.